-On the Release of Student Information Form, which you received at registration, you are being asked to give permission for the release of the above information.
+During the registration process, there is a Release of Student Information Form to fill out which gives permission for the release of the above information.

 Notes of Interest

 - 1. Because District 86 and area high schools are separate school districts, an agreement has been made to transfer records to these high schools without specific parental consent except where parents request that records not be automatically forwarded. - 2.
 Parents requesting access to student's records will be given an appointment at which time they can review the records of their child.
 Request for access to student's records must be made in writing by letter or use of a form supplied by the local school. - 3.
 All of the rights listed above remain exclusively with a student's parents until the student reaches the age of 16.
 From the age of 16, those rights are shared by both the parents and students.
 When the student reaches the age of 18, all rights regarding student's records are his/hers exclusively.